itmat/pade/doc/getting_started.rst

   pade setup --factor gender --factor treated sample_data/sample_data_4_class.txt -o schema.yaml

-This will read in the input file and create a skeleton "schema" file based on it, in pade_schema.yaml (this can be changed with the ``--schema`` option).
+This will read in the input file and create a skeleton "schema" file based on it, in schema.yaml.
 We then need to edit this file to list the values available for each of the two factors, and to assign those factor values to each of the sample column names.

-First, in the very top section of the pade_schema.yaml file, list the valid values for the factors.
+First, in the very top section of the schema.yaml file, list the valid values for the factors.
 Change it to look like this::

   factors: